Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 • The Citrus Gall Wasp problem is now so widespread and established in Melbourne that eradication of the wasp from the area is going to be impossible through pruning or other mechanical methods.

-• Citrus trees infested with Citrus Galls can still be quite productive.
+• Citrus trees infested with citrus galls can still be quite productive.
 I’m not sure that the galls are as stressful to the tree as traditional theories have made out.

-An alternative theory on controlling citrus gall wasp in Melbourne
+An alternative theory on controlling Citrus Gall Wasp in Melbourne

 Based on the observations above, I have come up with some theoretical practices that are worth trialling for growing citrus in Melbourne.